-The College Catalog/Student Handbook -- A guide for students, prospective students, and other persons interested in Bishop State.
-It contains information for admission to the college, financial aid regulations, course requirements of major areas of study, graduation requirements, rules and regulations of the College, and other pertinent information.
-Students should familiarize themselves with the content of the publication and retain a copy as a valuable resource during their time of study at Bishop State.
+The College publishes and endorses these publications: The College Catalog, the Student Handbook, and My Guide.
+These publications are available for students, prospective students, and other persons interested in Bishop State.
+They contain information for admission to the College, financial aid regulations, course requirements of major areas of study, graduation requirements, rules and regulations of the College, and other pertinent information.
+Students should familiarize themselves with the content of the publications and retain a copy as valuable resources during their tenure at Bishop State.